mxw/mxawng/src/collections/_poems/march-6th.md

 further along, here the buildings also seem to speak.
 they hiss and they whisper and string their
-crumpled secrets out onto a wiry wind.
+crumpled edicts out onto a wiry wind.
-they tower indifferently, faking stillness
+they tower indifferently overhead, feigning secrecy
 —their back alleys tower, too,
 dressed in agitated signage, in all caps, as if to say:
 it is impossible.